-- submit official school records (transcripts, diplomas or certificates of study), translated to English; transcripts must be evaluated by World Education Services (WES) to receive transfer credit, WES applications are available at WES.org; - present a minimum Test of English as a Foreign Language (TOEFL) score of 500 (paper based) or 173 (computer based) or 61 (internet based); TOEFL is not required of students whose native language is English; - be academically and otherwise eligible to return to the last college attended; - d. have a minimum SAT score of 850; - e. provide documentation of health insurance; - f. meet freshman/transfer requirements if applicant has attended school in the United States; and - g. submit bank statements or certified statement of financial ability to pay all education expenses.
+- a. submit official school records (transcripts, diplomas or certificates of study), translated to English; Applicants with foreign university work must submit a course-by-course evaluation with GPA from a NACES approved company.
+An admissions decision will not be made until the evaluation and all transcripts are on file; - b. \present a minimum Test of English as a Foreign Language (TOEFL) score of 500 (paper based) or 173 (computer based) or 61 (internet based); TOEFL is not required of students whose native language is English; - be academically and otherwise eligible to return to the last college attended; - d. \have a minimum SAT score of 850; - e. provide documentation of health insurance; - f. meet freshman/transfer requirements if applicant has attended school in the United States; and - g. submit bank statements or certified statement of financial ability to pay all education expenses.